-During the Year, the Group invested a lot of resources in research and development capabilities, and owned 195 (2022: 160) patents in China.
+During the Year, the Group invested a lot of resources in research and development capabilities, and owned 165 (2023: 195) patents in China, with some patents automatically abandoned upon expiration.
 The Group respects the intellectual property rights of third parties and is also committed to protecting our intellectual property rights from infringement.